How to Write Your Podcast Outro (+ 3 Free Templates)

 Thank Your Listeners

 Time is precious and your listener has just chosen to give you their time to listen to your episode.
-And you can show your appreciation and acknowledge their support.
-After all, without them, you’re not talking to anyone.
+For this, it’s nice to show your appreciation and acknowledge their support.

 A simple thank you can go a long way in building a connection with your audience.